-- Pull 10 consecutive charts of patients ages 11 and 12 years to determine a baseline HPV vaccine series completion rate, and again monthly to track progress.
+- Pull 10 consecutive charts of patients ages 11 and 12 years to collect monthly data.
+Ten total/combined for the practice (if multiple providers).
+See “Chart Pull Criteria” below.

-- Collect monthly data and upload onto QIDA (AAP's Quality Improvement Data Aggregator), to track progress and produce run charts.
+- Upload collected data monthly onto QIDA (AAP’s Quality Improvement Data Aggregator), to track progress and produce run charts.

 - Participate in monthly webinars (On the 4th Wednesday at 12:15 PM).
 The next is on April 25.